rogerhu/compsci_guides/Spiral-Matrix.md

 > - Have fully understood the problem and have no clarifying questions.
 > - Have you verified any Time/Space Constraints for this problem?

 - Can the input be empty List?
   - The size range of the List is from 1 to 10 in both size.
 Therefore the input can never be empty.
+- Can the row size be different from the column size?
+  - Yes, the row size can be different from the column size.
+- What is the expected time and space complexity?
+  - Assuming `N` is the number of rows and `M` is the number of columns. `O(N*M)` Time and `O(1)` Space.
+Please spiral matrix in-place.

 ```markdown
 HAPPY CASE